 - Insurance providers will offer some kind of discount for certain business entities, based on the number of cars they put on the road, and the employees that drive them.

 With this option, business owners don’t have to worry about damage to the vehicles (of course they have to be repaired), as they would with employee owned cars.
-As far as insurance is concerned, they are not responsible for insuring drivers, only the vehicles which can also save them on the expenses.
+For repairs, they could opt for the best services by Japanese Auto Repair.
+As far as insurance is concerned, the owners are not responsible for insuring drivers, only the vehicles which can also save them on the expenses.
 Uniformity is a great benefit of fleet cars; since you can choose all the same cars, with your logo on them, it gives a uniform and good impression of the company.

 On the flip side, it might cost more for the business owner to rent fleet cars.
 Since you have to pay per mileage, if drivers go over a set number of miles, you are paying additional costs.
 This might not be the best option if you only need a couple of cars, since you are not going to get any kind of discount from the lease company.
 Depending on the amount of driving, and the type of products or services being transported, it might not be beneficial to pay for the lease, if the vehicles are not going to be used that often by the employees.